sparkfun/SparkFun_RTK_Firmware/docs/accuracy_verification.md

 *Conversion to Decimal*

 The NGS coordinates are in the hour/minute/second format (ie, 40 05 14.86880).
 We need decimal format when we're in the field viewing locations in SW Maps.
 We recommend the [LatLong.net](https://www.latlong.net/degrees-minutes-seconds-to-decimal-degrees) converter, but there are many options.
-Make sure the tools you use maintain 8 decimal places and use converters and calculators that also support this number of decimal places.
+Make sure the tools, converters, and calculators you use maintain 8 decimal places.

 The SparkFun example monument is at:

-Latitude: 40.08746852 (WGS84 in 2022)
+* Latitude: 40.08746852 (WGS84 in 2022)
-Longitude: -105.15048340 (WGS84 in 2022)
+* Longitude: -105.15048340 (WGS84 in 2022)
-Elliptical Height: 1613.737 meters (WGS84 in 2022)
+* Elliptical Height: 1613.737 meters (WGS84 in 2022)

 These are the coordinates we hope to see using SW Maps once we get out into the field.
 Write down your monument coordinates so that you have some idea of how close your unit is to the ideal in real time.